-Developing a sound business/funding model is a critical concern of publishers considering whether to launch a new journal under an Open Access model.
-Selecting the components of the model appropriate to your particular journal will depend not only on the extent of the expenses that must be covered, but also on the mission and structure of your publishing organization.
+Developing a sound business/funding model is a critical concern of publishers considering whether to shift an existing subscription-based journal to an Open Access model.
+Selecting the model appropriate to your particular journal will depend not only on the extent of the expenses that must be covered, but also on the mission and structure of your publishing organization.
 The appropriateness of any given business or funding model may depend on a number of issues, including the publisher's size, organizational mission or charter, corporate legal and/or tax status, institutional or corporate affiliation, and other considerations.